-Origin of andironMiddle English aundiren (with ending altered by assoc. with iron) < OFr andier < Gaul *andera, andiron, heifer (so named from use of bull's head as ornamentation on andirons) < IE base *andh-, to sprout, bloom > Gr anthos: see antho-
+Origin of andironMiddle English aundiren (with ending altered by associated, association with iron) from Old French andier from Gaulish an unverified form andera, andiron, heifer (so named from use of bull's head as ornamentation on andirons) from Indo-European base an unverified form andh-, to sprout, bloom from source Classical Greek anthos: see antho-